block-core/chaininfo/docker/SERVER-DNS/README.md

 The DNS server will be used by the blockcore software and for securty it's best to have it behind a secure connection
 Either purchas a dommain or reuse one you already have

-Our convention is to put DNS servers behind a subdomin under the letter `ns` e.g "ns.blockcore.net" Point your sub domain to the ip address of your publiuc server
+Our convention is to put DNS servers behind a subdomin under the letter `ns` e.g "ns.blockcore.net"
+Point your sub domain to the ip address of your publiuc server

-Update the `docker-compose.yml` with the your subdomain in the following entries
+Update the `docker-compose.yml` with your subdomain in the following entries

 ```yml
     environment: